Rimanshu07/social_media_application/README.md

-# social_media_application
+# video_conferencing_tool
-this is a social media application.
+this is a video conferencing application.